zachlucas1/menstack/README.md

 https://docs.google.com/document/d/1DyyoUDnGobmcsKBum_dutnuyZvyaFDx0xtRcZDFARNI/edit?usp=sharing

 (the /finals/add will sign up a user into the DB, the /finals get request will get all user information in the database, and the /finals/username will return the users UUID with the provided username and password)

+For MAC users
+Most steps will be the same, however, when using mongod, mongo, or mongosh.exe to connect the database; there are times where you may experience connection errors.
+In this case run the following commands: brew services stop mongodb-community@5.0, then run: brew services start mongodb-community@5.0

+If you experience any others errors or issues, please reach out to us so we can ensure that the API works as expected! :)